TheClooneyCollection/dotfiles/README.md

 # You should have all the files :)
 ```

+#### Log into Your Apple ID in App Store

+Log into your Apple ID in App Store.

 #### Install tools and apps with Homebrew Bundle

 `brew bundle --global -v`